temirov/ctx/NOTES.md

   - [X] [CT-09] Document copy to clipboard functionality in the README.md
   - [X] [CT-12] Document MCP usage with examples
     - README now walks through starting `ctx --mcp`, checking the health endpoint, and querying `/capabilities` with `curl`.
+  - [ ] [CT-19] Replace differetn flags for the `doc` command with a single flag `--path`.
+Allow different formats: urls, owner/repo and owner/repo/path under path.
+No regressions so all currently accepted formats shall be detected and accepted under --path flag

 ### Portability